Traveling the Mighty Trans Canada Highway from Calgary to Castle Mountain Junction

 Depending on the time of year, the Trans Canada highway might be busy with traffic or almost empty.

 As we drive along the Bow River we can see Castle Mountain looming in the distance.
-Notice how empty the Trans Canada Highway is?
-That is probably because we are traveling late October.
+Notice how empty the highway is?
+That is probably because in this picture we are traveling late October.
 Although technically still Autumn, winter is looming.
 The mountains have snow on them and tourist season is over.

 My sister, Annette, is good company.
 She is also the one who has been taking a lot of these fabulous pictures of the snow capped mountains while I have been driving.

 Time to continue our journey.
 We will be leaving the Trans Canada Highway shortly.
 Goodbye Castle Mountain.
-Stay tuned for “Following the Kootenay River on Hwy 93” and then we really must talk about the bears.
+Stay tuned for “Following the Kootenay River on Hwy 93.”
+But first we will have to talk about the bears in “Grizzly and Black Bear Alert.”
 Bye for now.